F. J. Robinson, 1st Viscount Goderich

 A member of the rural landowning aristocracy, Robinson entered politics through family connections.
 In the House of Commons, he rose through junior ministerial ranks, achieving cabinet office in 1818 as President of the Board of Trade.
 In 1823, he was appointed Chancellor of the Exchequer, a post he held for four years.
 In 1827, he was raised to the peerage, and in the House of Lords was Leader of the House and Secretary of State for War and the Colonies.

 In 1827, Prime Minister George Canning died after only 119 days in office, and Goderich succeeded him.
-But he was unable to hold together Canning's fragile coalition of moderate Tories and Whigs, and he himself resigned after only 144 days.
+However, he was unable to hold together Canning's fragile coalition of moderate Tories and Whigs, and he himself resigned after only 144 days.
 Canning and Goderich were the two shortest-ruling Prime Ministers in British history, until Liz Truss in 2022.

 After leaving the premiership Goderich served in the cabinets of two of his successors, the Earl Grey and Sir Robert Peel.

-Life and career

-Early years
+Early years: 1782–1804

-Robinson was born at Newby Hall, Yorkshire, the second son of Thomas Robinson, 2nd Baron Grantham, by his wife Lady Mary Yorke, a daughter of Philip Yorke, 2nd Earl of Hardwicke.
+Robinson was born at Newby Hall, Yorkshire, the second son of Thomas Robinson, 2nd Baron Grantham, by his wife Lady Mary Jemima Yorke, a daughter of Philip Yorke, 2nd Earl of Hardwicke.
 He was educated at a preparatory school at Sunbury-on-Thames, then attended Harrow School from 1796 to 1799, followed by St John's College, Cambridge, from 1799 to 1802.
 William Pitt the Younger was Member of Parliament for Cambridge University, to which, as The Times said, "accordingly most of the budding Tory statesmen of the day resorted".
 Robinson was an accomplished classicist, winning Sir William Browne's Medal for the best Latin ode in 1801.
 After graduating in 1802 he was admitted to Lincoln's Inn.
 He remained a member there until 1809, but did not pursue a legal career and was not called to the bar.

-Against the background of the Napoleonic Wars Robinson did part-time military service at home as captain (1803), ultimately major (1814–1817) in the Northern Regiment of West Riding Yeomanry.
+Against the background of the Napoleonic Wars, Robinson did part-time military service at home as captain (1803), ultimately major (1814–1817) in the Northern Regiment of West Riding Yeomanry.

-First political appointments
+Early political career: 1804–1807

+Member of Parliament, 1804–1812

 Robinson entered politics through a family connection.
 His mother's cousin, the third Earl of Hardwicke, Lord Lieutenant of Ireland, appointed him as his private secretary in 1804.
 Two years later Hardwicke secured for him the parliamentary seat of Carlow, a pocket borough near Dublin.
 In 1807 Robinson gave up the seat and was elected as MP for Ripon, close to his family home in Yorkshire.